PanJiaChen/vue-element-admin-site/docs/guide/essentials/style.md

   }
 }
 ```
-?> Of course, you can also use the deep selectors as described below.
+**Of course, you can also use the deep selectors as described below.**

 ## Deep Selectors
 **Parent component changes child component style.**